azadbolour/eagerwords.com/BACKLOG.md

 ## Recovery

 After a crash the running games will be marked as running in the database.
 Ideally recovery from a crash should mark them as suspended.
+Perhaps remove the distinction between running and suspended: both would just be 'Ongoing'.

-Test that no matter when the crash occurred, it can be resumed.
+Test that no matter when the crash occurred, a game can be resumed.
 It could be after a commit of a user play but before the corresponding machine play, etc.

 ## Migration